By Development Communication Section/MET Aldon

 Indigenous feed resources or even agricultural wastes are now being tapped to reduce production costs and subsequently increase profit.
 It can also be expected to put value to those considered agricultural wastes and add value to indigenous resources which have either little or no productive use at all.

 Pineapple waste is a by-product generated by pineapple processing plants which is mostly dumped, thereby polluting the environment such that the processing plant must contend with managing these wastes.
 Converting pineapple wastes into animal feed will reduce environmental problems while supplementing potential feed resources.
+And it is the responsibility of each of us as responsible citizens to ensure proper disposal of waste.
+One could compare skip rental bins and start from within the house, and progress onto making others aware of the exigency of the problem.

 Mango peel, on the other hand, can be fed to livestock fresh or dried, although it needs to be processed for use in fish.
 Owing to its high sugar content, they are palatable and considered as energy feed.